-- 12.2.3.15.
-Details for supplying current materials to service regions as well as plans to remove outdated materials in public areas; and - 12.2.3.16.
+- 12.2.3.16.
 The MCO's protocol for responding to unsolicited direct contact (verbal or written) from a potential member (the MCO is not allowed to engage in marketing encounters with potential members, but Medicaid enrollees may seek out specific MCOs for information).
 This should include: - Circumstances that will initiate referral to the Enrollment Broker; - Circumstances that will initiate referral to the Medicaid Customer Service Line (toll free #1-888-342-6207); - Circumstances that will terminate the encounter; and - Circumstances that will prompt the MCO to distribute materials to the potential member and a draft of those materials (which must refer all enrollment inquiries to the Enrollment Broker). - 12.2.3.17.
-Any changes to the marketing and member education plan or included materials or activities must be submitted to DHH for approval at least thirty (30) days before implementation of the marketing or member education activity, unless the MCO can demonstrate just cause for an abbreviated timeframe.
+Any changes to the marketing and member education plan or included materials or activities must be submitted to LDH for approval at least thirty (30) days before implementation of the marketing or member education activity, unless the MCO can demonstrate just cause for an abbreviated timeframe.